-A hardness test in accordance with ISO 6506-1 (Brinell), ISO 6508-1 (Rockwell) or other equivalent methods, shall be carried out by the manufacturer.
-The hardness values thus determined shall be within the limits specified by the cylinder manufacturer for the material, dependent upon the heat treatment used for the production of the cylinder and the intended gas service (e.g. embrittling gases).
+A hardness test in accordance with ISO 6506-1 (Brinell), ISO 6508-1 (Rockwell) or other equivalent methods shall be carried out by the manufacturer after the final heat treatment of the cylinder.
+The hardness values thus determined shall be within the limits specified by the cylinder manufacturer for the material, dependent upon the heat treatment used for the production of the cylinder,

-NOTE Methods for measuring the surface indentations other than given in ISO 6506-1 or ISO 6508-1 can be used subject to agreement between the parties concerned, provided that an equal level of accuracy can be demonstrated.
+NOTE Methods for measuring the surface indentation, other than given in ISO 6506-1 or ISO 6508-1 can be used subject to agreement between the parties concerned, provided that an equal level of accuracy can be demonstrated.